 When growing up, Andrew knew the Linders socially and through church, and during careers in engineering and then management and marketing consultancy he worked briefly in Leslie Linder’s company.

 Doors open at noon for shopping and socialising, and refreshments (not lunch) will be available.
 The talk will start at about 2 pm.
 Non-Members and guests are welcome, for a small fee payable on the door.

 We are thrilled to learn that our Patron, Patricia Rutledge, has received a New Year’s Honour for services to theatre and charity.

 Patricia’s charitable works are possibly less well known than her work on stage and screen.
 Patricia has been a wonderful supporter of the Society for many years.
-Here she is enjoying a break during filming at Hill Top in October 2015.
+Here she is with her award after it was presented to her by Prince Charles at Buckingham Palace.